Krag–Jørgensen: Norwegian Krag–Jørgensen rifles

 About fifty Krag–Jørgensen rifles were produced in 1893 and issued to soldiers for field testing.
 The reports were good, and a few modifications were later incorporated into the design.
+For example, to prevent double feed manlfunctions, the extractor was redesigned to replace push feed with controlled feed, and sear leaf spring was replaced by a coil spring.

 Despite the fact that both the Mannlicher and Mauser submissions were significantly faster to reload than the Krag, the latter, having been designed in Norway, was selected.
 As in the United States, rapidity of fire was deemed to be of lesser importance in an era when current military philosophy still emphasized precise aimed fire and conservation of ammunition.
 Instead, the magazine was looked upon as a reserve, to be used only when authorized by a commanding officer.
 The Krag–Jørgensen was formally adopted as the new rifle for the Norwegian Army on April 21, 1894.

 A total of more than 215,000 Krag–Jørgensen rifles and carbines were built at the Kongsberg Arms Factory in Norway.
 33,500 additional M/1894 rifles were produced at Steyr (Österreichische Waffenfabrik Gesellschaft) in 1896–1897 under contracts for the Norwegian Army (29,000 rifles) and the Civilian Marksmanship Organisation (4,500 rifles).
 The various subtypes of Krag–Jørgensen replaced all rifles and carbines previously used by the Norwegian armed forces, notably the Jarmann M1884, the Krag–Petersson and the last of the remaining Remington M1867 and modified kammerladers rimfire rifles and carbines.